 In terms of the actual Volta GPU architecture itself there is not a lot to say until we get a little more detail from Nvidia.
 What their engineers do need to do, however, is to target improved performance from the newer low-level APIs.
 Compared with AMD’s fourth-gen GCN architecture, used in the Polaris cards, Nvidia’s Pascal GPUs are generally off-the-pace when it comes to Vulkan and DirectX 12 gaming speed.

 Oh hai, welcome to price speculation corner.
 Obviously we don’t know how Nvidia are going to price their new cards, much of that will probably come down to their relative performance compared with AMD’s high-end Vega parts, but we can still make some educated guesses based on Nvidia passim.
+And based on the ludicrous pricing of the Titan V.

 There was, however, a worrisome section in the MyDrivers.com piece about a rumoured accelerated release for Volta.
 In it they suggest the GeForce 20-series of products will see re-planning of the prices and market positions which “will increase the price of single card to enhance profits.”
 My understanding of Chinese is pretty woeful (read: nonexistent) so I’m relying on Mr. Google Robot’s comprehension skills, so it’s possible there’s a misunderstanding born of the translation into English.